 A: The Presidential Innovation Fellowship is a 12-month program, during which a Fellow will work on innovation projects across federal agencies.
+Fellows and agency partners can mutually agree to extend the fellowshup for up to a total of 4 years.

 A: Presidential Innovation Fellows are based in Washington, D.C. area for the duration of the Fellowship.
 Fellows will spend a portion of their time working at one of the federal agencies to which they are assigned, which are typically in Washington D.C. or the surrounding areas.
 Additionally, Fellows occasionally co-work and collaborate on projects in space provided by the General Services Administration.